jcirujales/XrmToolBox.LookupExperienceManager/XrmToolBox.LookupExperienceManager/README.md

 **Bulk configure lookup control behavior across ALL forms in a solution — in seconds.**

+The Lookup Experience Manager allows the following configurations to be bulk updated for lookup controls without modifying the formxml directly or needing to navigate to each form a control lives on to make the update:
+- Inline New Button
+- Most Recently Used items
+- Main Form Create
+- Main Form Edit

-Tired of manually disabling "+ New", hiding MRU, or forcing main form dialogs on batches of lookup fields?
+On lookup controls, instead of manually disabling "+ New", hiding MRU, or updating main form dialogs on batches of lookup fields.

 This plugin does it **all at once**.